Bg078usc/data-mapping-project/README.md

 # data-mapping-project
+Make sure you have latest version of files in your device.
+(Check the code from files of Github and your device.)

 Upload.php will help to provide a webpage to upload a csv file.
+Once you submit the file, it will redirect to import_csv.php.

 import_csv.php